Table of Contents

 Instead, breathe a sigh of relief — safe in the knowledge you’ve made the right decision for your off-grid electricity needs.

 Read on to learn all about our portable power station specs — and what they mean for you.

-We’ve chosen our flagship portable power station (PPS) for this article: DELTA Pro.
+We’ve chosen our flagship portable power station (PPS) for this article: EcoFlow DELTA Pro.

-DELTA Pro is our most expandable and highest output PPS — it’s got some specs that don’t apply to smaller portable power stations like the RIVER 2 series.
+EcoFlow DELTA Pro is our most expandable and highest output PPS — it’s got some specs that don’t apply to smaller portable power stations like the EcoFlow RIVER 2 series.

 However, the principles behind the specs remain the same across all of our portable power stations.

 You can use this guide for reference for any EcoFlow portable power station you’re interested in.